How to Restore Closed Tabs in Safari on iPhone

 Reopen Recently Closed Tabs in Safari on an iPhone

-Closed a tab by accident?
-Want to return to something you worked on last week?
-Find out here how to restore recently closed tabs in Safari on an iPhone (and even those closed not quite so recently).
+Closed a tab by accident, and now you’re scrambling to find the tab — or the page — again?
+Wish you could quickly jump back to something you worked on last week?
+Find out here how to restore recently closed tabs in Safari on an iPhone ⤓ (and even those closed not quite so recently).

 How to Restore Recently Closed Tabs in Safari on iPhone